 If you were a victim of excessive force in Virginia, your constitutional rights were violated.
 You have the right to bring a civil rights claim in federal court.
 Under Section 1983 of the Civil Rights Act of 1871, victims of law enforcement misconduct or their immediate family members may be able to sue the responsible police department.

 To be clear, this is a civil lawsuit through which compensation may be available.
-While excessive force can sometimes result in criminal charges being filed against the responsible officer, that is a wholly separate legal claim.
+While excessive use of force can sometimes result in criminal charges being filed against the responsible officer, that is a wholly separate legal claim.
 Through an excessive force lawsuit, compensation may be issued for medical bills, lost wages, pain and suffering, permanent disfigurement or impairment, wrongful death of a family member, and/or punitive damages.

 Excessive Force Lawsuits are Challenging